acalatrava/realtime-python/README.md

 - Supports both text and audio modalities
 - Provides real-time audio input and output
 - Calculates and displays token usage and associated costs
+- Allow to stop the assistant when start talking again

+## Sample video

 ## Why Client-side VAD?